thepetk/action-recognition-stanford40/README.md

 | `NN_TEST_BATCH_SIZE`  | The batch size used for testing      | `int`   | 50      |
 | `NN_VAL_BATCH_SIZE`   | The batch size used for validation   | `int`   | 15      |
 | `NN_NUM_EPOCHS`       | The number of epochs during training | `int`   | 25      |

+## Test Resources

+The test resources used are images fetched directly from the Stanford40 public dataset.